Space Force (BBC radio serial)

 Space Force is a BBC Radio science fiction serial, broadcast from 4 April 1984 to 17 June 1985.

-Written by Charles Chilton, it was originally intended to be a sequel to his Journey into Space series (broadcast in the 1950s), using the cast which had just made a one-off revival of that series ("The Return From Mars"); while this idea was dropped late in the development of the serial, the four characters are nevertheless essentially the same as those from the earlier series, albeit with different names.
+Written by Charles Chilton, it was originally intended to be a sequel to his Journey into Space series (broadcast in the 1950s), using the cast which had just made a one-off revival of that series ("The Return From Mars"); while this idea was dropped late in the development of the serial, the four characters are nevertheless essentially the same as those from the 1950s series, albeit with different names.

-The first series begins during the northern summer of 2010.
-Both series seem to initially mirror the first two Journey Into Space stories before branching off into quite different plots.

-A second series, known as Space Force 2, featured the same main characters, once again played by Barry Foster, Nigel Stock, Nicky Henson, and Tony Osoba.

-Within both series, Space Force is the name of the team's spaceship, rather than the name of an organisation.

-Each episode had an approximate run-time of 30 minutes.

-First series
+First series (Space Force)

 The episodes of the first series, broadcast in 1984, were: